 TEFL: Frequently Asked Questions

 To get you started, we’ve listed some of the most popular questions we get asked about TEFL.
-If for some reason your question and answer isn’t listed, please get in touch with our friendly team who will be happy to help.
+If you have a question that has not been covered in our TEFL FAQs, please get in touch with our TEFL advisers who will be happy to help.

 You can use the links below to jump to a section: